 “As bad as the suspension numbers look, they still seem to understate the problem,” adds Tudisco.
 “Because the data only includes students with IEPs.”

-“Lots of kids with learning and attention issues don’t have IEPs,” says Tudisco.
-“They may not have been evaluated, they may be undiagnosed, or they may have 504 plans.”
+“Lots of kids with learning and thinking differences don’t have IEPs,” says Tudisco.
+“They may not have been evaluated, they may be undiagnosed, or they may have .”

 Another fact that may surprise parents: Many suspensions are for nonviolent acts.